-I took this as an opportunity to test and publish a new chocolate chip cookie recipe: a recipe for crispy chocolate chip cookies with a satisfying crunch.
-With their crackly tops, crisp buttery edges, and overflow of chocolate chips– I have a feeling even soft chocolate chip cookie fans will get a kick out of these.
-Let’s do this!!
+We recently had some company over, so I took this as an opportunity to test a new chocolate chip cookie recipe: crispy chocolate chip cookies with a satisfying crunch.
+With their crackly tops, crisp buttery edges, and overflow of chocolate chips– even soft chocolate chip cookie fans get a kick out of these.
+(I know, one of my friends swears by soft cookies and she LOVED these.)

 All chocolate chip cookies– whether they’re soft, chewy, or crispy– are made from the same ingredients.
-Flour, leavener, salt, butter, sugars, eggs, vanilla, chocolate chips.
-It’s the ratio of ingredients and simple modifications that create the textural differences.
+However, it’s the ratio of ingredients and simple modifications that create the textural differences.
 Let’s take a look at some of my chocolate chip cookie recipes and how they differ from others.

 - Soft chocolate chip cookies: Creamed butter and sugar create a light base.
 More brown sugar than white sugar and the addition of cornstarch add to their softness.